Maurice O'Rorke: Career

 He represented Onehunga, which became Manukau, from 1861 to 1902, except for 1891–1893 when he was out of Parliament.
-He was Minister of Immigration and Crown Lands 1873–1874 in the Waterhouse, Fox and Vogel ministries, but was sacked by Vogel, dissatisfied with his performance.
+He was Minister of Immigration and Crown Lands 1873–1874 in the Waterhouse, Fox and Vogel ministries, during which time the settlers of Mauriceville named their settlement in his honour, but he was later sacked by Vogel, dissatisfied with his performance.
 He supported the Provincial system in New Zealand, and spoke out against its abolition by Vogel.
 He served as Chairman of Committees from 1871 to 1872.

 O'Rorke served on the Auckland Provincial Council as councillor from November 1865 to October 1876.
 From December 1865, he served as the council's 3rd (and last) Speaker.
 He was elected Superintendent in 1875 for a period of five weeks.

 He was a notable Speaker of the House, serving from 11 July 1879 to 5 November 1902, except for 1891–1893.
 He supported education, and was in favour of Imperial Federation.

 He was knighted in 1880, when he became Sir Maurice, although he had previously used George as his Christian name.
 In 1904 he was appointed to the Legislative Council, where he served until his death.

 The student residential hall, O'Rorke Hall at the University of Auckland, is named after him.